MIT-Lu-Lab/cuPDLPx/README.md

 ### Python Interface

-In addition to the command-line and C APIs, cuPDLPx provides a Python interface (`pycupdlpx`)
+In addition to the command-line and C APIs, cuPDLPx provides a Python interface (`cupdlpx`)
 for building and solving LPs directly with NumPy and SciPy.

 - High-level, Pythonic API similar to commercial solvers.
 - Supports dense and sparse matrices.
 - Provides easy parameter management and solution attributes.

-See the [pycupdlpx guide](https://github.com/MIT-Lu-Lab/cuPDLPx/tree/main/python/README.md) for full usage instructions, examples, and API details.
+See the [cupdlpx guide](https://github.com/MIT-Lu-Lab/cuPDLPx/tree/main/python/README.md) for full usage instructions, examples, and API details.

 ### C Interface